jtoth7824/employee_directory/README.md

 ## Installation

-* Install node.js to computer, if not already present.
-    * Node.js can be installed from [here](https://nodejs.org/en/)
-* Copy all the application files locally to one's machine.
+* Fork or clone the repo.
-* In a terminal window where you copied the files, install 'react'.
-These installations are accomplished by performing the following command:
+* Make sure to install all the depedencies by running the following command:
     * **npm install**

 ## Usage

-This application requires Node.js to be installed.
-(See [Installation](#installation) section.)
-Once these items have been installed, the user can launch the application from a terminal window as follows:
+To use this application once installed, the user launches the application from a terminal window as follows:

 **npm start**

+This will then open a browser window at localhost:3000.

 The application can alternatively be run as a deployed application following the link in the Deployment section.

 ## Technologies

 * React
-* react-dom
-* react-scripts
 * axios
 * Github pages
 * Bootstrap
+* HTML
+* CSS
+* Javascript

 ## Repository